 If you’ve worked hard to get in shape, avoid slumping in front of the TV for hours on end.
 It’s a good strategy for helping to keep weight off.

-Watching TV isn’t all doom and gloom though.
+Watching TV isn’t all doom and gloom and weight gain though.

 Did you know, cartoons teach you to talk?